almgong/CS249-DataAnalytics/README.md

 #Class project for CS249
 #Please follow the below directions to run our project implementation.
 To speed
 up runtime of our code, we have provided files necessary on DropBox.
-You can choose to either (1.) run the code from scratch (may take ~ 2 hours and requres no downloading from our DropBox links) OR (2.) you can follow the alternative method (labeled (2.)) and download and place the required output files to only run logistic regression and get the evaluation results much faster.
+You can choose to either (1.) run the code from scratch (may take ~ 2-3 hours and requres no downloading from our DropBox links) OR (2.) you can follow the alternative method (labeled (2.)) and download and place the required output files to
+run logistic regression and get the evaluation results much faster.

 Some requirements:
-~10gb of free hard disk space (don't worry, our code deletes our temporary files).
+~10gb of free hard disk space (including the KDD Track1 data).
 Python must be installed.
 The numpy python module must be installed.
 Access to a command line is necesary.